 Laos is easily accessible by boat or bus.
 Whilst flights are available, they tend to be quite expensive, which is not ideal if you’re a backpacker and you’re on a budget.
-But if you do want to try to grab a good deal, head over to Skyscanner to check the latest prices.
 For those on a budget, the bus is the way to go.
 If you’re entering Laos from Hanoi, Vietnam, you can cross the border and head into Vientiane.
 However, we have heard that the journey takes at least 24 hours and can sometimes even reach 36 hours.
 If you are entering Laos from Cambodia, you can take a bus from one of the many tourist spots and head into the Paske area of Laos.

 Slow boat from Thailand

 Alternatively to a flight or bus, is the popular and (in)famous 2-day slow boat from Thailand.
 Before starting this journey, we had read some horrendous experiences and were quite sceptical at first.
 However, the boat trip turned out to be great, and one of the most memorable journeys we have ever made!